MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Related Work

 \subsection{Multilayer Perceptron}

 Multilayer Perceptron (MLP) \cite{rosenblatt1961principles} is commonly utilized as a tool for classification tasks, and it has been effectively employed in artificial intelligence, particularly in the field of computer vision.
-One of the most renowned applications is the utilization of MLP to address the problem of recognizing handwritten digits \cite{lecun1998gradient}.
-Another application is the diagnosis systems in the medical filed \cite{rana2018application}.
-The MLP primarily comprises three components.
-The first component is the input layer, which is responsible for receiving the features of each data point.
-The second component is the hidden layer, where the number of nodes in each layer and the depth of the hidden layer significantly influence its performance.
-Specifically, the model can handle more complex tasks with a greater depth in the hidden layer and more nodes in each hidden layer.
-The third component is the output layer, which can be viewed as the post-processing of results from the hidden layers to fulfill various tasks.
-In the field of Simultaneous Localization and Mapping (SLAM), studies \cite{sucar2021imap, zhu2022nice, li2023end} applied the MLP to decode grid features into occupancy values in the mapping part.
+Some renowned applications include the utilization of MLP to classify 3d point cloud models \cite{qi2017pointnet} and for natural language processing \cite{vaswani2017attention}.
+In the field of SLAM, studies \cite{sucar2021imap, zhu2022nice} apply the MLP to decode grid features into occupancy values in the mapping part, study \cite{mildenhall2021nerf} uses the MLP to implicitly represent feature points in space.
 To the best of our knowledge, the method introduced in our letter is the first instance of applying the MLP as a discriminator for dynamic and static feature points in the SLAM domain.